-Whether you have suffered traumatic relationships in your childhood or are at present, I can work with you exploring your attachment patterns and how to develop healthier relationships.
-In couples counselling, I will help you understand why you feel disconnected from each other & how past relating patterns have affected you, seeing how small changes can bring a renewed connection.
+If you have suffered traumatic relationships in your childhood or are at present, I can work with you exploring your attachment patterns and how to develop healthier relationships.
+My couples counselling approach helps you understand your relationship with new insights, exploring why you found each other, how you’ve developed together, why you may feel disconnected from each other & how past relating patterns have affected you, feeling how small changes can bring a renewed connection.
 I work with your relationship & with your individuality within your relationship.

 If you have attempted suicide or have thoughts around ending your life, I can work with you to understand why you feel so lost, historical traumas you may have experienced, or how to find a renewed kindness towards yourself for your future.